WBBSE Solutions For Class 8 Maths Arithmetic Chapter 2 Pictograph And Pie Chart

 WBBSE Solutions For Class 8 Maths Chapter 2 Pictograph And Pie Chart 15

-Illustrative Examples on PIE chart
+Illustrative Examples on the PIE Chart

 Example 5